The Nicest Place in Maryland: Gaithersburg

-The racist taunts at school made her more sad than angry, Cherry said, and she endured and thrived, working over 30 years in Maryland public schools.
+The racist taunts at school made her more sad than angry, Cherry said, and she endured and thrived, working over 15 years in Maryland public schools and another 15 as an educator elsewhere.
 Done with the “rat race,” she set out to find a friendly and affordable place to retire.
 Cherry settled on Hillside Senior Apartment Homes in Gaithersburg, a hardworking city of about 60,000, twenty miles north of D.C.

 Cherry liked the vibe in Gaithersburg, an “old time” town that long ago shed its Confederate past and is now home to about as diverse a population as you can find.
 Blue-collar workers mix with white-collar workers, whites mix with Blacks, Asians and Latinos; long-time residents mix with newcomers and young families.

 But then COVID hit, and everything shut down.
 Cherry lost three relatives to the virus.
-And her own situation got bad fast: her meds made her sick; she couldn’t leave the house; her trash was filling up with smelly “pee pads” from her beloved Maltese dogs.
+And her own situation got bad fast: her meds made her sick; she couldn’t leave the house; her trash was filling up.
 Desperate, Cherry finally responded to a Nextdoor post from a complete stranger offering to help anybody who needed it.

 That stranger was Christy Cheung.
 She had told her son, Ethan, four, “‘There’s a grandma that needs help.’
 And he was excited: ‘I’m going to help.
 I’m going to be a helper!’”